What are the different kinds of book binding?

 All three kinds of binding use the same concept.

-All the sheets are stacked (no folded this time), and holes are punched along the left edge.
-A plastic or metallic coil is inserted holding the page together.
+All the sheets are stacked (not folded this time), and holes are punched along the left edge.
+A plastic or metallic coil is inserted holding the pages together.

-Holes punched books can be open, lay flat and even open 360° !
+Hole-punched books can open, lay flat and even open 360°!
 But the coil, in the middle, remains visible, preventing the print of an image on 2 consecutive pages.

 Sewing Bindings

-Sewn binding has existed since a long time.
+Sewn binding has existed for a long time.
 Therefore there is a ton of variety.
 We will just go through the most famous.

 The Pamphlet Stitch